How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-How To Add WordPress Widgets To The Sidebar MenuIn Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, you learned how to configure text widgets.
+How To Add And Configure Widgets On Your Blog Sidebar MenuIn Part 1 of this tutorial, we explained how to use widgets in WordPress and in Part Two, we explained how to configure a text widget.

-Now that you know how to set up a text widget containing a clickable help button, let’s configure a widget for displaying Categories on your sidebar.
+Now that you have configure a text widget containing a contact button, let’s configure a widget for displaying Categories on the sidebar navigation section.

-By default, the Categories widget already displays on the sidebar section.
-All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …
+The Categories widget already displays on the sidebar area by default.
+Place the widget wherever you want your post categories to display by clicking and dragging it in the sidebar area …

-• Check Display as dropdown if you have too many categories (this significantly reduces the size of the widget content by displaying all categories in a drop-down menu).
+• If you plan to have many categories, check Display as dropdown (this significantly reduces the size of your widget content by displaying all categories inside a drop-down menu).
 Leave the box unticked if you want a list of all categories to display on your sidebar.
 (2)

 (Categories widget settings)

-Click Visit Site or reload the page to see how your content will look to visitors …
+Click Visit Site or reload your page to see how your Categories widget will display to blog readers …

 Tip